eltel/G/README.md

 * Clone this repo
 * Make sure you've installed the latest version of mongodb and node.js
-* Do `yarn install` or 'yarn install' to install dependencies
+* Do `yarn install` to install dependencies
+* Rebuild client side code to incorporate changes by running `yarn run build`.
 * Make sure you've installed create-react-app locally if none is available run 'yarn install -g create-react-app'